nodejs/security-wg/README.md

   * other projects maintained by the Node.js Foundation technical group
   * the external Node.js open source ecosystem
 * Promote the improvement of security practices within the Node.js ecosystem.
-* Recommend security improvements for the core Node.js project.
 * Facilitate and promote the expansion of a healthy security service and product provider ecosystem.

-## Private Node.js core security group

-The Node.js Security Working Group is _not_ responsible for managing incoming security reports to the security@nodejs.org address, nor is it privy to or responsible for preparing embargoed security patches and releases.
+This Working Group is _not_ responsible for managing or responding to security reports against Node.js itself.
+That responsibility remains with the [Node.js TSC][].

-The [Node.js TSC][] maintains primary responsibility for the management of private security activities for Node.js core but relies on the Node.js Security Working Group to recommend and help maintain policies and procedures for that management.

 ## Node.js Bug Bounty Program